Adopted by the 29th World Medical Assembly, Tokyo, Japan, October 1975

 and the 173rd WMA Council Session, Divonne-les-Bains, France, May 2006

-Revised by the 67th WMA General Assembly, Taipei, Taiwan, October 2016
+and revised by the 67th WMA General Assembly, Taipei, Taiwan, October 2016

 It is the privilege of the physician to practise medicine in the service of humanity, to preserve and restore bodily and mental health without distinction as to persons, and to comfort and to ease the suffering of his or her patients.
 The utmost respect for human life is to be maintained even under threat, and no use is to be made of any medical knowledge contrary to the laws of humanity.